DPDK/dpdk/doc/guides/tools/dts.rst

 -----------

 DTS needs to know which nodes to connect to and what hardware to use on those nodes.
-Once that's configured, DTS needs a DPDK tarball and it's ready to run.
+Once that's configured, either a DPDK source code tarball or a Git revision ID of choice needs to be supplied.
+DTS will use this to compile DPDK on the SUT node and then run the tests with the newly built binaries.

 Configuring DTS
 ~~~~~~~~~~~~~~~